chettyarun/chettyarun.github.io/content/posts/5-year-people-plan/index.md

 ---

 Companies have a 5 year business plan or a 5 year product plan.
 We often see a long-term business/product strategy.
-Similarly, there should also be a 5 year people plan too.
+But we rarely see a 5 year people plan.
+I strongly think there should be a 5 year people plan just like a 5 year product/business roadmap.
 Or, a plan for when you're 10 times your current employee count.

 Let's say you're a 50 people startup right now.
 Think about a time when you'll be 500.
 Try answering these questions:

 * How's such a large team communicating with each other?
-How transparent is the team?
+* How transparent is the team?
+How can information still be transparent?
 * How will you make sure the 500 people team is a diverse set of folks?
-* How are you selling your org vision to 500 people?
-How do you make sure everyone understands that vision clearly?
+* As leaders, how are you selling your org vision to 500 people?
+* How do you make sure everyone understands that vision clearly?
 * How many managers would you have at that scale?
 What's the manager to report ratio?
 * How's hiring happening with so many new hiring managers?
 How's quality kept under control?
 * How many HR business partners would you have at that scale?
 How many people are mapped one HR partner?